lqSky7/TakeUforwardToGithub/readme.md

 - **Multi-Content Support**: Handles code snippets, questions, and extra notes without breaking a sweat.
 - **Quick Setup**: Intuitive configuration for a frustration-free experience.
 - **Future-Proof**: Safari support is on the horizon. 🦊

-## <u>Usage</u>

-All you need is a Chromium-based browser.
-Once installed, configure your repository settings via the extension's homepage and let the magic unfold.
-Safari users, we’ve got you covered in the next update!

 ## <u>Example Workflow:</u>